 The 498th FIS was activated in August 1955 at Geiger Field with F-86D aircraft.
 In February 1957 it transitioned into F-102As and in May 1959 into F-l06As.
 It was ADC's first operational F-106A squadron.
 In July 1963 the squadron moved to McChord AFB followed by moves to Paine Field in June 1966 and Hamilton AFB in September 1968 where it was deactivated on 30 September 1968.

-He took many photos of the ramp at McChord where both squadrons are captured, as well as some in flight photos around Mt.
+many photos of the ramp at McChord where both squadrons are captured, as well as some in flight photos around Mt.
 Rainier.
-Included in his collection are his last formation flight where he is in the slot position.
+Included in his collection are his last formation flight where he is in the lot position.

 He asked his dad why they (498th) had no tail flashes but he didn't recall the reason.
 Before the 498th moved to McChord from Geiger field in Spokane, they had a large Geiger Tiger on the tail.

 After the 498th moved from McChord to Paine Field, they did get new tail art which consisted of a red, white and blue lightening bolt flash with a small Geiger Tiger above on the left side.
 You might recall

 this configuration is what the 84th had.
 That's because the 84th used the same flash but replaced the Geiger Tiger with their black panther when the 498th was inactivated and their planes turned over to the 84th.

 More about the 318th vs. 498th Compass Rose “Northstar” Tail Flash Saga [by Ernie White (Edit by Pat McGee)]